icinganalysis/icinganalysis.github.io/content/a_gentle_introduction_to_aircraft_icing.md

 Date: 2022-11-25 13:00

-This web site was written with people in mind (engineers, aerodynamicists) who already know something about aircraft and aircraft icing.
+This website was written with people in mind (engineers, aerodynamicists) who already know something about aircraft and aircraft icing.

 To make it a little more understandable to others, I summarize here the assumed common knowledge, with a few of the key technical terms.